mukoe2020/sorting_algorithms/README.md

 gcc -Wall -Wextra -Werror -pedantic  -std=gnu89 *.c -o <nameofobjectfile>
 ```

-## Big O notation/ Time Complexity
-Big O notation, often referred to as time complexity, is a mathematical notation used to describe the upper bound or worst-case behavior of an algorithm's runtime as a function of its input size.
-It provides a way to analyze and compare the efficiency of algorithms without getting into fine-grained details, In summary
-Big O notation is a tool for expressing and comparing the efficiency of algorithms by providing an upper bound on their runtime in relation to the input size, helping us make informed choices when selecting algorithms for various tasks.
-With every sorting algorithm, there are best cases, average cases and worst cases when it comes to the time they take to run.
-The following table shows the algorithms done in this project, and their time complexities

 Sorting Algorithm            |            Summary
 --------------------------   | --------------------------------------------------------
 Bubble Sort                  |  Simple sorting algorithm that repeatedly steps through the list, compares adjacent elements and sorts them if they are in wrong order.
 Relatively inefficient for large datasets but easy to understand and implement.